Zagreb Indoors

 The Zagreb Indoors was held for the first time in nine years in 2006.
 The tournament was an ATP International Series tournament from 2006 to 2008.
 Previously it had been an ATP World Series event from 1996 to 1997.

-In 1998 tournament was moved to Split and was held for only one season under the name Croatian Indoors.
+Due to financial difficulties the tournament was not held in 2016 and was replaced on the ATP calendar by the Sofia Open.